0-days And Humility

 “FSCK IT I’ll REINSTALL LINUX”, you might reasonably exclaim.

 I’ve got news for you, it’s stopped booting from USB for unknown, spooky, EFI reasons.

 No reinstall, no single-user mode, no sudo

-I dispaired for a month before realising I now work in the Cybersecurity departement of the Govenment Digital Service.
-So, the next day, I talked to one of our ethical hackers, and after 30 minutes of searching, we used a 0dayhttps://www.exploit-db.com/exploits/47163 to get me root.
-Which, after a quick bit of c++ compiling, was SO EASY:
+I despaired for a month before realising I now work in the Cybersecurity department of the Government Digital Service.
+So, the next day, I talked to one of our ethical hackers, and after 30 minutes of searching, we used a 0-dayhttps://www.exploit-db.com/exploits/47163 to get me root.
+Which, after a quick bit of C++ compiling, was SO EASY:

 After that, it was a simple matter to restore my membership in the

-The whole matter has opened my eyes to just how trivial privel can be, even with a very modern, patched system.
+The whole matter has opened my eyes to just how trivial privilege escalation can be, even with a very modern, patched system.